spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ```

 ### inherit
-Declares that the argument values can be passed from the parent spryk.
+Declares that the argument value can be inherited from the parent Spryk when not set explicitly.

 ### default
-The argument default value if not set.
+The default value for the argument if not passed from CLI.

 ### value
-The argument value that can be set.
+The argument value that will be used.
 Useful when need to compose value from another arguments values or/and apply some twig filters or functions.
 ```yaml
 arguments:
     target: